-How to open a bank account in the US as a non-resident
+How to open a bank account in the US as a non-resident in 2024: Online & Free

-If you’re a non-resident, but need a US bank account to hold and handle US dollars, you’ll find there are limited options from mainstream US banks.
+If you’re a non-resident, but need a US bank account to hold and handle US dollars, you’ll find there are limited options from US banks.

 Many banks only offer accounts to US citizens and residents, and require a US address to get started – tricky if you’re not living in the US just yet, or even if you’ve just arrived and don’t have a local proof of address document available.

-This guide walks through your options from some major US banks – and some alternatives like Wise and Revolut.
+This guide walks through your options from some major US banks – and some online alternatives like Wise and Revolut.
 More on that, later.

 What documents do I need?

 Let’s take a look at the eligibility and document requirements for this account as an example.
-Here are the Bank of America eligibility requirements for this account:

 - You must not be a US citizen or permanent resident